-We promise: by doing these things, your next meeting will be much more effective.
+We promise: by doing these things, your next team meeting will be much more effective and productive.

-To structure it all we've built Weekdone, a full team management software suite.
-It covers all the areas you would run in a meeting: from KPIs, goals and objectives to weekly plans, progress and problems, followed by 1:1 chats between the employee and manager.
-It makes sure employees come prepared to the meeting, nothing is forgotten and it's all well structured.
+To structure it all, our team and Weekdone has created Team Compass, a full team management software suite.
+It covers all the areas you would run in a meeting: from goals and objectives to weekly plans, progress and problems, followed by 1:1 chats between the employee and manager.
+Our software ensures employees come prepared to each meeting, and know exactly the talking points to move you into more strategic discussions.
 You can try it out for free here.